dehesa/CodableCSV/docs/CONTRIBUTING.md

 The only contribution requirements are:

 -   Make all your changes on [`develop`](https://github.com/dehesa/CodableCSV/tree/develop).
--   Try to add tests to new enhacement.
+-   Try to add tests to new enhacements.
 -   Make sure all tests pass (the CI will check that for you).

 That is it.
 Thank you for taking the time to read this and for contributing.

-## Looking where to Start
+## Looking where to start

 This repo's [Github projects](https://github.com/dehesa/CodableCSV/projects) are kept up to date and they are a good place to look if you don't know where to start.